brenordv/unity-toolbox/Assets/RaccoonNinjaToolbox/readme.md

 > In the `_Demos/Scripts` folder there's an example in the file `CallbackRunnerDemo.cs`

+## Readonly inspector field
+This is a custom attribute that you can use to make a field in the inspector read-only.
+This is useful when you want to show a value, but don't want to allow the user to change it.

+It's not perfect, if you use it on a list, the list items will be readonly, but you'll still be able to add or remove items from it.
+I haven't found a way to make the list controls read-only.

+> In the `_Demos/Scripts` folder there's a bunch of examples in the file `Demo.cs`

 # Warranties and Support
 None and almost none.
 This package a collection of tools I've been using and is provided AS-IS.
 In case of bugs or feature